bekk/bekk-christmas/post/functional/functional-c.md

 ![Listen to the wolf](https://hjerpbakk.com/img/christmas/the-wolf.png)

-Alas, premature aging can take its toll and we should've listen the dog, hound, wolf or whatever, and make the `age` property immutable.
+Alas, premature aging can take its toll and we should've listened the dog, hound, wolf or whatever, and make the `age` property immutable.
 It came with a cost however, amounting to a lot more work and boilerplate code.
 I mean, I got bored by just writing out this small example from the past:

 ```csharp
 public class Person